 The Bachelor of Music degree in Jazz Studies at Sacramento State University is designed to produce performers of unique versatility and flexibility.
 The program offers a balance of instruction in jazz performance, traditional concepts, and a thorough grounding in the fundamentals of music.
 The Jazz Studies Program at Sacramento State provides private instruction, classes and ensembles covering a wide range of musical styles.
 Music students who major in Jazz Studies at Sac State benefit from a program that not only prepares them for careers as professional performers, but also gives them the skills they need to adapt and succeed in a changing world.
-This program of study is available on Trumpet, Trombone, Saxophone, Piano, Guitar, Bass, and Drums.
+This program of study is available on Trumpet, Trombone, Saxophone, Piano, Guitar, Bass, Drums, and Voice.

 back to the top

 JAZZ COURSE DESCRIPTIONS